 NOTE: Use the operating system's display settings to rotate the image on the screen from portrait to landscape.
-To rotate the OSD from portrait to landscape, select OSD menu, select Menu Rotation, and then select Portrait.
+To rotate the OSD from portrait to landscape, open the OSD menu and select Menu, select Menu Rotation, and then select Portrait.